Usage

 curl -H "Authorization: Bearer <bearer_token>" http://localhost:8080/api/v1/example

-Yon can retrieve your bearer token from the container logs:
+Yon can retrieve the default user bearer token from the container logs, first run:

 Be aware that we do not have access to your bearer token and it must be keeped safe.
 This token has an unlimited expiry duration.